harsh570/project1./README.md

-# project1.
+# save your Gotham
-it is all about learning of python.simple game
+#learn about python
+#basic concept of GUI